 - 1. Introductory courses (18 credits)

-- a) Compulsory course (6 credits): SINO1003.
+- a) Compulsory course (6 credits):

+SINO1003.
 Greater China: a multi-disciplinary introduction (6 credits)

-- b) Pre-requisite course (12 credits):

-Two 6-credit courses from the Faculty of Social Sciences (12 credits)

-These courses should be from the following five units, but not more than one from a single unit (12 credits):
+- b) Pre-requisite course (12 credits): Two 6-credit courses from the Faculty of Social Sciences (12 credits) These courses should be from the following five units, but not more than one from a single unit (12 credits): Geography Politics and Public Administration Psychology Social Work and Social Administration Sociology

-- 2. Advanced courses (78 credits) - a) Compulsory courses (12 credits):
+- 2. Advanced courses (78 credits)

+- a) Compulsory courses (12 credits):
-The following should be taken in the first semester of second year

-SINO2003.
-Contemporary China Studies: issues and perspectives (6 credits)

-AND

-One of the following courses that must be taken before the commencement of SINO3002 Directed project.
+The following should be taken in the first semester of second year Contemporary China Studies: issues and perspectives (6 credits) SINO2003.
+AND One of the following courses that must be taken before the commencement of SINO3002 Directed project (capstone experience).
 GEOG2120.
-Introductory spatial analysis (6 credits); or

-POLI2104.
-Research methods in politics and public administration (6 credits); or

-SOCI2030.
-Quantitative research methods (6 credits); or

-SOWK3129.
-Research method in social work and social administration I (6 credits); or b) Capstone experience (6 credits)

-A disciplinary elective course for students who have taken one of the above four methodology courses for their other major requirements.
+Introductory spatial analysis (6 credits); or POLI2104.
+Research methods in politics and public administration (6 credits); or SOCI2030.
+Quantitative research methods (6 credits); or SOWK3129.
+Research method in social work and social administration I (6 credits); or A disciplinary elective course for students who have taken one of the above four methodology courses for their other major requirements.

+b) Capstone experience (6 credits)